Charles Goodhart: Bank of England (1968–1985)

-Whilst attending a conference held by the Reserve Bank of Australia in 1975, Goodhart wrote in his footnotes "whenever a government seeks to rely on a previously observed statistical regularity for control purposes, that regularity will collapse".
-This quote became known as Goodhart's Law.
-Goodhart's Law is commonly expressed as: "When a measure becomes a target, it ceases to be a good measure".
-In 1979, Goodhart jointly wrote a paper which was published in the Bank of England's Quarterly Bulletin.
-This paper advised the new Thatcher government against implementing monetary base control.
-In the early 1980's, Goodhart joined the home finance division of the Bank of England, under John Fford.
-In 1980 he was promoted to Senior Adviser at the Bank of England and stayed at this role until 1985.
-Following the events of Black Saturday (1983), Goodhart travelled to Hong Kong to assist in implementing a currency board system that was linked to the United States dollar.
+While attending a conference held by the Reserve Bank of Australia in 1975, Goodhart wrote in his footnotes "whenever a government seeks to rely on a previously observed statistical regularity for control purposes, that regularity will collapse".
+This quote became known as Goodhart's law; it is commonly expressed as: "When a measure becomes a target, it ceases to be a good measure".
+In 1979, Goodhart jointly wrote a paper, which was published in the Bank of England's Quarterly Bulletin.
+It advised the new Thatcher government against implementing monetary base control.
+In the early 1980s, Goodhart joined the home finance division of the Bank of England, under John Fforde.
+In 1980, he was promoted to Senior Adviser at the Bank of England and stayed at this role until 1985.
+Following the events of Black Saturday, Goodhart travelled to Hong Kong to assist in implementing a currency board system that was linked to the United States dollar.
 This system helped solve the Hong Kong monetary crisis.
-Goodhart served on the Hong Kong Exchange Fund Advisory Council (an advisory board for the Hong Kong Monetary Authority) for more than a decade (1983–1997).
+Goodhart served on the Hong Kong Exchange Fund Advisory Council (an advisory board for the Hong Kong Monetary Authority) from 1983 to 1997).